Gesturi

-Gesturi (Gèsturi) is a comune (municipality) in the Province of Medio Campidano in the Italian region Sardinia, located about 60 km north of Cagliari and about 20 km northeast of Sanluri in the Marmilla area.
+Gesturi (Gèsturi) is a town and comune (municipality) in the Province of Medio Campidano in the autonomous island region of Sardinia in Italy, located about 60 km north of Cagliari and about 20 km northeast of Sanluri in the historical region of Marmilla.
+It has 1,113 inhabitants.

-Gesturi borders the following municipalities: Barumini, Genoni, Gergei, Isili, Nuragus, Setzu, Tuili.
+Gesturi borders the municipalities of Barumini, Genoni, Gergei, Isili, Nuragus, Setzu, and Tuili.